 Where do I begin?

-Inbound marketing in SaaS organizations requires a deep understanding of your client base and buyer personas, so start there.
+Inbound marketing in SaaS organizations requires a deep understanding of your client base and buyer personas.
+Once you've gained executive buy-in for your inbound program, start by getting a better understanding of people who comprise your buyer groups.
 Depending on discovery techniques you employ, this task can seem daunting.
 You may not have many established clients to interview or the budget to purchase necessary tools for data collection.
 The great news is your internal team probably has more than enough information to get some basic details together on key buyer personas.
 Ask your sales team about the roles they typically contact, common characteristics of those people, and the challenges that most often arise in their conversations.
 Your support team will be able to speak to problems of your existing clients and ways they use your software to meet business goals.